 Minnesota State University Moorhead is accredited by the Council on Social Work Education to offer a Bachelor of Social Work degree.

-Consistent with the mission of this upper Midwest teaching university, and the Education Policy and Accreditation Standards (2008) of the Council on Social Work Education, the MSUM School of Social Work educates competent entry-level social work professionals with the core knowledge, values, and skills necessary to engage in ethical and empowerment-based generalist practice with all people in a dynamic and diverse society.
-Graduates are prepared to promote planned change and advance social and economic justice, and human rights, locally, nationally, and globally.
+Consistent with the mission of this upper Midwest teaching university, and the Education Policy and Accreditation Standards (2015) of the Council on Social Work Education, the MSUM School of Social Work extends students’ liberal arts foundation with an education necessary to become competent entry-level social work professionals who possess the core knowledge, values, and skills needed to engage in ethical and evidence-based generalist practice with all people and all levels of social organization in a dynamic and diverse society.
+Graduates are prepared to promote with integrity planned change through a person-in-environment framework and a strengths perspective in order to advance social and economic justice, and human rights, locally, nationally, and globally.

 The School of Social Work faculty are committed to creating a student-centered class environment that promotes a community of learning and encourages honest dialogue, critical thinking, and respect for diversity in culture, values, and opinions.
 The School's faculty employ diverse teaching strategies to meet the various learning styles and needs of students which include, but are not limited to: lecture presentations, class discussions, writing assignments, lab experiences, videos, constructive interaction with guest speakers, simulations, role plays, and various additional formal and informal class activities and processes.
 Synthesis, integration, and application of knowledge and skills garnered from the various readings, lecture, discussions, and interactive exercises constitute significant learning opportunities for students.